Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 ### Using the General Document Model

-Analyze key-value pairs, tables, styles, and selection marks from documents using the general document model provided by the Form Recognizer service.
+Analyze key-value pairs, tables, styles, and selection marks from documents using the general document model provided by the Document Intelligence service.
 Select the General Document Model by passing `model_id="prebuilt-document"` into the `begin_analyze_document` method:

 ```python